10 Best ABM Platforms of 2026

 What Is an Account-Based Marketing Platform?

-An ABM platform uses B2B data, intent signals, and multi-channel orchestration to identify and engage high-value accounts with personalized messaging.
+An account-based marketing platform uses B2B data, intent signals, and multi-channel orchestration to identify and engage high-value accounts with personalized messaging.
 Instead of broad campaigns, you target accounts matching your ideal customer profile across display, email, social, and web.

 Core capabilities include: